-From September, all parents/carers who wish to apply for a school place at any-time in the year will need to contact Brent Council.
+All parents/carers who wish to apply for a school place at any time in the year will need to contact Brent Council.
 The council will liaise with you about a school place and will contact you with the outcome of your application.
 If you are a Brent resident, the quickest and easiest way to apply for a school place is online by visiting www.brent.gov.uk/admissions

-Parents applying for a place at Braintcroft E-ACT Primary School Nursery need to apply directly to the school.
-Places are still available for children starting in September 2018.
+Parents applying for a place at Braintcroft E-ACT Primary Nursery need to apply directly to the school.
 Please contact the school office to pick up your application form.

 Parents with Pupils in Year 6 applying for a secondary school place